terraform-ibm-modules/terraform-ibm-landing-zone/README.md

     )
   )
 ```
----

-## Cluster and Worker pool
+## Cluster and worker pool

-You can create as many `iks` or `openshift` clusters and worker pools on vpc.
-Cluster variable type is as follows:

-For `ROKS` clusters, ensure public gateways are enabled to allow your cluster to correctly provision ingress ALBs.
+You can create as many `iks` or `openshift` clusters and worker pools on VPC.
+For `ROKS` clusters, make sure to enable public gateways to allow your cluster to correctly provision ingress application load balancers.

+The following example shows the `cluster` variable type.

 ```terraform
 list(